yann-yinn/adonis-starter/README.md

 - [x] Sign in form
 - [x] Log out
 - [x] Authenticated users can create "posts" in the admin as an example entity
+- [x] Add role and permissions with bouncers.
+- [x] User profile page / profile page edition

 In progress:

-- [ ] Add role and permissions with bouncers.
+- [ ] User avatar

 Todo:

-- [ ] Add user profile page / edit profile page
+- [ ] change password screen
 - [ ] Send email on account creation
 - [ ] Reset password